bueno04/bueno04/README.md

 ---
 ### :man_technologist: About Me :
-I am a software developer from Brazil :)
+I am a It Support Analyst transitioning into data science/ data analysis :)

-- 🔭: I am currently working as a IT Support Analyst at Kion South America.
-But I intend to work as a software developer, specifically with Python.
+- 🔭: I worked as a IT Support Analyst at Kion South America.
+I am however, transitioning into the data science/data analysis field.
-- 🌱: Currently learning Python.
+- 🌱: Currently learning Scikit Learn.
 - ⚡: During my freetime, I like to program with Python, and read more about AI.
 ---